AN: Revamped version of this chapter posted on 12/9/15

 "Now don' be like that, mah sweet little puss."

 Harry cursed himself as he realized he may have just ruined any chance to escape.
-All he could do now was lock his jaws on the man's tender flesh and try and wrap his paws around the mans arm, digging in his claws and hope that the man would pull Harry out of the cage along with his arm.
+All he could do now was lock his jaws on the man's tender flesh and try and wrap his paws around the mans arm, digging in his claws and hoping that the man would pull Harry out of the cage along with his arm.

 "Bloody fuck," screamed the man, trying to fling Harry off his now shredded arm.
 The man gave another violent shake of his arm, finally dislodging Harry, flinging Harry across the small room to crash against the wall.